KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Tibber by ottopaulsen](https://github.com/ottopaulsen/MMM-Tibber)

+1. Please use 'smart home' instead of 'smarthome' as a keyword in your package.json.
-1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Recommendation: Found `"node-fetch"` in file `consumptions.js`: Replace it with built-in fetch.
+3. Recommendation: Found `"node-fetch"` in file `consumptions.js`: Replace it with built-in fetch.
-3. Recommendation: Found `new Date()` in file `consumptions.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+4. Recommendation: Found `new Date()` in file `consumptions.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-4. Recommendation: Found `new Date()` in file `draw-graphs.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+5. Recommendation: Found `new Date()` in file `draw-graphs.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+6. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-6. Recommendation: Found `"node-fetch"` in file `tibber.js`: Replace it with built-in fetch.
+7. Recommendation: Found `"node-fetch"` in file `tibber.js`: Replace it with built-in fetch.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-8. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-TiHimawari8Earth by zhouxichun](https://github.com/zhouxichun/MMM-TiHimawari8Earth)